mattlukac/alpha-inference/README.md

 `rsync -avzhe ssh models/ceu/ mlukac@talapas-login.uoregon.edu:/projects/kernlab/mlukac/alpha-infer/pipeline/models/`

 ## Predictions
 Finally we need to download the data we will predict on.
+Suppose we are interested in inferring selection on the first chromosome in ceu.
+We can find the appropriate vcf file in `pipeline/1000Genomes/vcfs/ceu/`.
+In case it is not there, simply run the bash file in the `vcfs/` directory like so:

+`bash get_sample.bash ceu 1`

 We will use `diploSHIC` again to compute the feature vectors, clean the data as before, and predict on windows centered at evenly spaced (wrt ordered list) variant sites.

+``